 Barron Claibourne Illuminatos Santos Negros

-Santos Negros Illuminados, translated is The Luminous Black Saints.
-One of the first and only solo show of the work of artist/photographer Barron Claiborne.
-This show was curated as a response and contrast with The Metropolitan Museum’s exhibit called The Catholic Imagination.
-Barron’s use of fashion, celebrity, and African spirituality juxtaposed against western idolatry provide a poignant contrast.
+Santos Negros Illuminados translated as The Luminous Black Saints.
+One of the first and only solo presentations of artist/photographer Barron Claiborne.
+This show was curated as a response and contrast to The Metropolitan Museum’s exhibit called The Catholic Imagination.
+Barron’s use of fashion, celebrity, and African spirituality juxtaposed with western idolatry provide a poignant contrast.

 The Illuminados Santos Negros, The Luminous Black Saint exhibition was made accessible in a way most art shows are not, focusing on merch, t-shirts, buttons, candles, and church fans with a limited edition catalog available to the public at under $100.00.